top of page

 What is the goal of ERP?

-The goal of Exposure and Response Prevention (ERP) therapy is to help individuals with anxieties, phobias, or OCD reduce the power and impact of their obsessions and compulsions.
-Through gradual and systematic exposure to feared situations or triggers, the therapy aims to desensitize individuals to their anxiety and teach them healthier ways of responding.
-By resisting the urge to engage in compulsive behaviors, individuals learn that their fears and anxieties are unfounded, leading to a reduction in symptoms and improved daily functioning.
-The ultimate objective of ERP is to empower individuals to regain control over their lives and live without the constraints of anxiety.
+The goal of Exposure and Response Prevention (ERP) therapy is to help you with anxieties, phobias, or OCD reduce the power and impact of their obsessions and compulsions.
+Through gradual and systematic exposure to feared situations or triggers, therapy aims to desensitize you to your anxiety and teach you healthier ways of responding.
+By resisting the urge to engage in compulsive behaviors, you will learn that your fears and anxieties are unfounded, leading to a reduction in your symptoms and improved daily functioning.
+The ultimate objective of ERP therapy is to empower you to regain control over your life and live without anxiety controlling you

 Who can benefit from ERP?